Teoscar Hernández Player Props: Mariners vs. Nationals

 Nationals Pitching Rankings

-- Williams makes the start for the Nationals, his 16th of the season.
-He is 4-4 with a 4.14 ERA and 58 strikeouts through 76 2/3 innings pitched.
+- Irvin gets the start for the Nationals, his 10th of the season.
+He is 1-4 with a 4.93 ERA and 33 strikeouts in 42 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the St. Louis Cardinals, when the right-hander threw six scoreless innings while giving up five hits.
+- In his last time out on Thursday, the righty threw six innings against the Arizona Diamondbacks, allowing one earned run while surrendering five hits.

-- The 31-year-old has a 4.14 ERA and 6.9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .268 to opposing hitters.
+- The 26-year-old has an ERA of 4.93, with 7.1 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.